cryonics84/Monsterr-Maze/README.md

 ### Network Identity
 - Unique object assigned to each client.
 - This can hold game-specific information about the client, such as name, units and connection-status.
-- This also takes handles assets should he disconnect and rejoin.

 SERVER SIDE
 -----------------------------------------------------------